Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 end
 ```

-They can also return multiple values each must be separated by comma characters <kbd>,</kbd>; Example: `return 3, 4, 6`.
-If you want to get the values convert it into a table, it will only get the first value if you didn't do it.
-If you don't like it using this method, you could use variables by using multiple assigning of variables depending of the returning values.
+They can also return multiple values.
+Each value must be separated with a comma <kbd>,</kbd>.
+An example would be `return 3, 4, 6`.
+If you want the values to convert into a table, it will only get the first value if you don't do it.
+If you don't like using this method, you could use variables by assigning multiple variables depending on the returning values.

 Examples:
 ```lua